benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LSM2.png)

 - LSM2 appears below a 'split by' below a relationship / path.
 The relationship / path may be wrapped by an 'L'
+- _relprop_ is a property of the relationship
-- LSM2 may appear before a quantifier followed by an R-combiner
+- If not split by _relprop_ : LSM2 may appear before a quantifier

 _**Q221:** Balerion and the dragons it froze - of the 3 colors he froze dragons the largest number of times_